Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 describe deprecations or breaking changes and help you to change your configuration to keep the same (or similar) behavior across different versions.

+## v0.92.0 ➞ v0.93.0
+### snowflake_warehouse resource changes
+#### *(potential behavior change)* Default values removed
+As part of the [redesign](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#preparing-essential-ga-objects-for-the-provider-v1) we are removing the default values for attributes having their defaults on Snowflake side to reduce coupling with the provider.
+Because of that the following defaults were removed:
+- `comment`
+- `statement_timeout_in_seconds`
+- `statement_queued_timeout_in_seconds`
+- `max_concurrency_level`
+- `enable_query_acceleration`
+- `query_acceleration_max_scale_factor`
+- `warehouse_type`

+All previous details were aligned with the current Snowflake ones, however:
+- if the given parameter was changed on the account level, terraform will try to update it
+- TODO: describe the new state approach

+#### *(behavior change)* Validation changes
+As part of the [redesign](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#preparing-essential-ga-objects-for-the-provider-v1) we are adjusting validations or removing them to reduce coupling between Snowflake and the provider.
+Because of that the following validations were removed/adjusted:
+- `max_cluster_count` - adjusted: added higher bound (10) according to Snowflake docs
+- `min_cluster_count` - adjusted: added higher bound (10) according to Snowflake docs
+- `auto_suspend` - adjusted: added `0` as valid value

 ## v0.89.0 ➞ v0.90.0
 ### snowflake_table resource changes
 #### *(behavior change)* Validation to column type added